European Athlete of the Year

-The European Athlete of the Year award is an annual prize awarded to sportspeople participating in athletics, including track and field, road running and cross country running competitions.
-The election has been organised by the European governing body for the sport of athletics, the European Athletic Association (EAA), since 1993.
+The European Athlete of the Year award is an annual prize for sportspeople from Europe participating in athletics, including track and field, road running, and cross country running competitions.
+The election has been organised by the European Athletic Association (EAA), the European governing body for the sport of athletics, since 1993.

 Each year, a shortlist is created by selecting the top European athlete in each event, based upon performances at the year's major championships.
 Only in exceptional circumstances will more than one athlete be shortlisted per event.
 Athletes who have served a doping ban of two years or more are ineligible.
-Via the EAA website, fans, media and members of the EAA federations are allowed to vote for five male and five female athletes on the list, with athletes receiving one to five points based on their ranking.
+Via the EAA website, fans, media, and members of the EAA federations are allowed to vote for five male and five female athletes on the list, with athletes receiving one to five points based on their ranking.
 A panel of experts also cast their votes.
 The votes of each of the four groups comprises 25% of the athletes' total scores, and the male and female athletes with the highest combined points totals win.

-The European Athletics Rising Star of the Year award was inaugurated in 2007.
-The award, open to athletes under 23 years of age, was created as a way of acknowledging young competitors' achievements on their way to becoming senior athletes.
+In 2007, a separate European Athletics Rising Star of the Year award was established for athletes under 23 years of age as a way of acknowledging young competitors' achievements on their way to becoming senior athletes.

+Both awards are presented during the annual Golden Tracks gala of the EEA.
 Waterford Crystal sponsored the event from 2002–2008 and Mondo, a manufacturer of track and field equipment and facilities, sponsored the 2009 presentation.

+Winner statistics

-Long-distance runner Mo Farah of Great Britain is the only athlete, male or female, to win the main award three times.
-Czech javelin legend Jan Železný, British triple jumper Jonathan Edwards with his Swedish rival Christian Olsson, and Norwegian hurdler Karsten Warholm have won the men's award twice, while Sweden's heptathlete Carolina Klüft, the Russian pole vaulter Yelena Isinbayeva, Croatian high jumper Blanka Vlašić and Dutch sprinter Dafne Schippers have won the women's award twice each.
-Only Karsten Warholm has completed the triple of the Rising Star award, followed by two senior awards.
-Three athletes have completed the double of the Rising Star trophy, followed by the senior award: sprinter Christophe Lemaitre of France, Great Britain's heptathlete Jessica Ennis-Hill, and Dutch hurdler Femke Bol.
+British long-distance runner Mo Farah won the men's award three times and was the first to do so.
+He was followed by Swedish pole vaulter Armand Duplantis.
+Dutch sprinter/hurdler Femke Bol was the first to win the women's award three times.
+British triple jumper Jonathan Edwards with his Swedish rival Christian Olsson, Norwegian hurdler Karsten Warholm, Norwegian middle/long-distance runner Jakob Ingebrigtsen have won the men's award twice, while Sweden's heptathlete Carolina Klüft, Russian pole vaulter Yelena Isinbayeva, Croatian high jumper Blanka Vlašić, and Dutch sprinter Dafne Schippers have won the women's award twice each.

+Warholm, Ingebrigtsen, Duplantis and Bol have each won a Rising Star award followed by multiple senior awards.
+Three athletes have won the Rising Star trophy followed by one senior award: sprinter Christophe Lemaitre of France, Great Britain's heptathlete Jessica Ennis-Hill and Ukrainian's high jumper Yaroslava Mahuchikh.

+For the first time in award history, the men’s European Athlete of the Year trophy in 2022 was awarded jointly to Duplantis and Ingebrigtsen who both won three major gold medals and revised the record books in 2022.
+Duplantis and Ingebrigtsen were also jointly named men’s Rising Star in 2018, a first in the award history too.

 Carolina Klüft and Christophe Lemaitre were the youngest European Athletes of the Year so far.
 They were only 20 when winning this accolade in 2003 and 2010 respectively.